kbalog/uis-dat310-spring2017/assignments/assignment-9/README.md

         - Product name is not empty
         - Price and bonus price are not empty and are numbers
         - Bonus price cannot be higher than the normal price
+        - Photo is provided
     - If an error appears, then show an alert and remember the form values already filled in.
+    - Note that it is part of the task to be able to modify product photos.
+New products can only uploaded if a photo is provided.
   * Order management
-    - The user can list all the orders that have been registered.
+    - The admin user can list all the orders that have been registered.
     - Upon clicking on an order, show the order details, with links to the product pages.
     - Your database should contain at least 20 orders (You can generate "fake orders" with a script.)
   * Statistics